 Aullwood's scouting programs are certain to delight scouts of any age with rich hands-on learning experiences, can be tailored to individual group needs, and can include overnight experiences, badge programs, service projects, and more.
 See our Scouting and Overnight Programs page for complete information.

-Learn more about adult education classes in our Center For Lifelong Learning catalog available under "Downloadable Resources" at the bottom of this page.
+Learn more about adult education classes in our current Center For Lifelong Learning (CLL) Catalog available under "Downloadable Resources" at the bottom of this page.

 Enhance your child's learning experience with a visit to Aullwood Audubon Center and Farm!
 Aullwood Audubon Center and Farm hosts Homeschool Field Days, specifically designed for homeschooled children.
 Explore the prairie, learn about trees, enjoy a tour of the educational center or our organic farm.
 These programs are guided by one of Aullwood's Aullwood Environmental Education Specialists and are generally limited to 25 students.
 Please contact Tom Hissong for more information on Field Days, as well as other Homeschool Days, at (937) 890-7360.

 Winter Speaker Series